donaldlab/OSPREY3/doc/content/contributing/architecture/tools/coffee.md

  * Store nodes that are created by the search
  * Retreive nodes corresponding to low-energy conformations

-When storing new nodes, NodeDB prefers to store the node on the custer member where the node was created, if space is available.
+When storing new nodes, NodeDB prefers to store the node on the cluster member where the node was created, if space is available.
 If the local NodeDB member doesn't have enough free space to store the node, then the node is sent over the network to another NodeDB member with available free space.
-The particular choice of NodeDB member isn't super important, but hueristically, the NodeDB member with the most available free space is chosen.
+The particular choice of NodeDB member isn't super important, but heuristically, the NodeDB member with the most available free space is chosen.
 These heuristics require that each NodeDB member keep statistics on the state of all other NodeDB members.
 The statistics tracking is implemented in the Java `.coffee.nodedb.Neighbors` class.
 Finally, if all NodeDB members have exhausted their storage space, the local NodeDB member will remove high-energy